Meeds-io/whitepaper/en/0-intro.md

 By bridging the gap between traditional corporations and newer organizational models like DAOs[^6], the WoM provides sustainable ways to operate and create value for all.
 As a decentralized venture, the WoM gains value exponentially as more people use it.
 Therefore, we have designed its protocol as a public good with built-in mechanisms to encourage long-term interest and avoid cartelization.

-The WoM is an open paradigm that welcomes active, creative participation from everyone.
+The WoM is an open paradigm that welcomes active, authentic participation from everyone.

 [^1]: Suzanne Young - [“Transaction Cost Economics”](https://www.academia.edu/24703426/Transaction_Cost_Economics)